BigChemistry-RobotLab/SurfPro2/MAINTENANCE.md

 - [ ] Create a git commit detailing that the new source was added,
 - [ ] Make a pull request in the [project repository](https://github.com/BigChemistry-RobotLab/SurfPro2).
 Alternatively, contact the lead maintainer about your changes.

+Please do not alter `config.toml` or `version.toml`.

 ### Corrections (Patches)

 To make a correction to SurfPro2, please follow the steps below:

+- [ ] Create a new git branch for your updates,
 - [ ] Implement the updates,
 - [ ] Re-run any relevant processing scripts,
 - [ ] Verify that the updates have been made as intended,